anishathalye/knox-hsm/README.md

   correctly, and physical equivalence (security) ensures that the circuit, among other things, doesn't leak past inputs to the counter, only revealing the current running total.
+- **counter-picorv32**: a circuit that implements the same exact spec as the saturating counter above but using C code running on a CPU.
+The host-HSM interface is also different (UART), so the driver is different than the simple counter circuit.
+This example is the simplest example in this repo of an HSM with a CPU.
 - **adder**: a simple circuit that adds two numbers together.
 A driver sends one number at a time, yielding in between, demonstrating support for nondeterminism in Knox.
 Functional correctness ensures that the numbers are